JourneyPure Emerald Coast

-The medications that are used in medication-assisted treatment, such as buprenorphine, methadone, and naltrexone, work to, according to the Substance Abuse and Mental Health Services Administration (SAMHSA), “normalize brain chemistry, block the euphoric effects of opioids, relieve physiological cravings, and normalize body functions without the negative effects of the abused drug.”
+The medications that are used in medication-assisted treatment, such as buprenorphine, Vivitrol, and naltrexone, work to, according to the Substance Abuse and Mental Health Services Administration (SAMHSA), “normalize brain chemistry, block the euphoric effects of opioids, relieve physiological cravings, and normalize body functions without the negative effects of the abused drug.”

 While these medications are opioid-based, they are not as potent or as easily habit-forming as other opioids like fentanyl or heroin.
 When they are taken as prescribed, they can produce several key benefits to those in recovery, including those shared by SAMHSA:

 - Increase participation in treatment